 In addition to software engineers, students pursuing ML education have a wide range of job opportunities as the world automates a significant number of processes that are currently done manually.

 Software engineering is the most common starting point for professionals who want to make a career in machine learning, but it’s not the only path.
 Here are a few specializations that can lead to a solid start for an ML expert.

-Natural Language Processing (NLP) Scientist involves enabling machines to understand human language so that machines can talk with humans in a natural way.
+Natural Language Processing (NLP) Scientist involves enabling machines to understand human language so that machines can naturally talk with humans.
 An NLP Scientist helps to create machines that learn and mimic patterns of speech and translate it into other languages.
 An NLP Scientist should be an expert in the syntax, spelling, and grammar in their specific language in addition to machine learning.

 Software developers create flow charts that enable programmers to do their job.
 These professionals also develop the underlying infrastructure which allows computer networks to function.
 Sometimes, they also design specific computer functions.

 Machine learning software developers are responsible for ensuring that upgrades work well.
 They provide documentation for the systems that assist the machine’s ongoing maintenance.
 Their core responsibilities include strategic planning, models and diagram creation, and testing machinery.
 They should have a good knowledge of computer science, data structures, and other components of computer architecture, including memory and caches

 4. Human-centered Machine Learning Designer

 These designers develop systems for process information and pattern recognition that eliminates the need to manually design programs.
 Their work leads to an improved and smarter user experience.